-Even-Keeled has been years in the making: born from a need to make sense of the contradictions we live with, the ones society insists aren’t contradictions at all.
+Even-Keeled was born from a need to make sense of the contradictions we live with, the ones society insists aren’t contradictions at all.

 I’m Nadya.
-I write from lived experience across continents and contexts, grounding personal stories in research and data, not to prove points, but to question what’s often accepted as settled.
-I’ve been drawn to writing since I was a kid; back then, I called it journalism, though what I really wanted was to ask hard questions and make sense of things.
+I write from lived experience across continents and contexts, grounding personal stories in research and data, not so much to prove a point as to question what’s often accepted as settled.
+I’ve been drawn to writing and exploring since I was a kid; back then, I called it journalism, though what I really wanted was to ask hard questions and make sense of things.
 My neurodivergent brain makes it hard for me to leave things unexamined; curiosity often pulls me into rabbit holes, and I emerge with questions about the gap between what we claim to believe and what actually shows up in our lives and cultures.
-I also draw on fifteen years of high-stakes sales management experience – from Riyadh to London – to interrogate how our professional systems can better serve the people within them.
+I also draw on fifteen years of high-stakes sales management experience – from London to Dubai to Paris – to interrogate how our professional systems can better serve the people within them.

-But mostly, I write to connect – to share the honest, unfinished truths that might resonate with someone else navigating their own path.
-Not because I have it all figured out, but because I believe honest interrogation matters more than comfortable conclusions, and because there’s power in telling our stories authentically, even while we’re still figuring them out.
+But mostly, I write to connect – to share the honest, unfinished truths that might resonate with someone else on their own path.
+I haven’t figured it all out yet, but I believe that honest interrogation matters more than comfortable conclusions.
+There is power in telling our stories authentically, even as we’re still figuring them out.

-Even-Keeled isn’t about having answers.
-It’s about staying curious, asking better questions, and exploring the systems and stories that shape how we navigate the world.
-The topics will evolve as I do, but the approach stays steady: thoughtful, unflinching, and always searching for what’s true beyond what’s simply accepted.
+Even-Keeled is about staying curious, asking better questions, and examining the systems and stories that shape how we navigate the world.
+The topics will evolve as I do, but the approach remains steady: thoughtful, unflinching, and always seeking what’s true beyond what’s simply accepted.

 Mind questions who gets to decide what’s broken and what needs fixing – from the inside of our own heads to the systems that try to fix them.